 Before you run out and get a loan, check your credit score and make these preparations.

 For most Singaporeans, a car is a sign of success, especially since Singapore is one of the most expensive places in the world to own a car.
-Even a modest family sedan can cost upward of S$110,000 today, which would pay for about 30% of a three-room flat.
+Even a modest family sedan can cost upward of S$110,000 – that’s about 30% of a three-room flat.

 Unsurprisingly, almost everyone who owns a car has had to take a loan to do so.
-While you may technically qualify for such a loan, consider the following before accepting such a huge debt burden.
+While you may technically qualify for such a loan, consider the following before taking on such a huge debt burden.

 Car Loans are Less Restrictive Now

-As of 2016, the Monetary Authority of Singapore (MAS) has eased curbs on car loans.
-Prior to this, the maximum loan quantum (the total amount that can be borrowed) was 60% of the purchase price, if the Open Market Value (OMV) of the car was S$20,000 or less.
+In 2016, the Monetary Authority of Singapore (MAS) eased curbs on car loans.
+Prior to this, the maximum loan quantum (the total amount that can be borrowed) was 60% of the purchase price if the Open Market Value (OMV) of the car was S$20,000 or less.
 Otherwise, the maximum loan was 50% of the OMV.